-1.2.4 consumers are not eligible to purchase Items from us and no consumer protection legislation is applicable to our auction sales.
+1.2.4 consumer protection legislation is not applicable to our auction sales

 1.3 Contacting us.
-You may contact us by telephoning our customer service team at 01727 846090 or by e-mailing us at firstname.lastname@example.org.
+You may contact us by e-mailing us at firstname.lastname@example.org.
 If you wish to give us formal notice of any matter in accordance with these Terms, please see clause 17.

 2.1 The images of the Items on our site are for illustrative purposes only.
 Please note that lots for sale may contain multiple Items and this may not be reflected in the images of the Items.
 Although we have made every effort to display the colours accurately, we cannot guarantee that your computer’s display of the colours accurately reflect the colour of the Items.
 Your Items may vary slightly from those images.

 2.2 We make every effort to be as accurate as possible with all sizes, weights, capacities, dimensions and measurements indicated on our site.
 Your Items may vary slightly.

 2.3 The packaging of the Items may vary from that shown on images on our site.

 Your use of our site is governed by our Terms of Website Use.